 Directions to the conference site at the KSU Center

-Welcome to the Siegel Institute's web site!
-I encourage you to peruse the site to discover the new and exciting offerings as well as information about continuing programs and projects.
+Welcome to the Siegel Institute!
+I encourage you to peruse this site to discover the new and exciting offerings as well as information about our programs and projects.
 Take a moment to explore our many workshops and conferences as well as the course offerings in the Graduate Certificate in Leadership and Ethics.
-Of special note is our new Leadership and Ethics Abroad couse which will include a visit to Costa Rica in the summer of 2013 and a Technology and Ethics course which focuses on the ethical impact of technology on business and society by examining issues in medicine, research, information technology, and the environment.

 -Dr. Linda M. Johnston, Executive Director

 OF SPECIAL INTEREST